ZosoV/msc_semester2/computer_vision/003_1_advance_edge_detection.md

 - In the direction of the gradient, we will have prev_pixel -> current_pixel -> next_pixel.
 If the current pixel is greater than prev and next, then we keep it, otherwise 0.

 ### Hysteresis thresholding
-It is a process that consists in using two thresholds a high and low threshold.
-Normaly, the high threshold is the double of the low threshold.
+It is a process that consists of using two thresholds a high and low threshold.
+Normally, the high threshold is the double of the low threshold.

 - Process:
     1. If the pixels are greater than the high threshold, mark them as an edge (strong edge)
-    2. If the pixels is between the low and high threshold, mark them as a maybe (maybe edge)
+    2. If the pixels are between the low and high threshold, mark them as a maybe (maybe edge)
     3. Starting from the strong edges, check proximal pixels in the direction of the gradient, and if the pixel is a maybe pixel.
         - mark it as an edge, if the neighbors are edges,
         - repeat the process until you don't find more edge neighbors.